UrbsLab/STREAMLINE/docs/source/install.md

 1. Scipy version error, the way the STREAMLINE is set up it needs scipy>=1.8.0.
 If you find this is not true or get a version error output, please run `pip install --upgrade scipy`
-2. The lightgbm package on pypi doesn't work out of the box using conda.
+2. The lightgbm package on pypi doesn't work out of the box using pip on MacOS.
 The following command should solve the problem:
    ```conda install -c conda-forge lightgbm```